lbugnion/sample-azure-cognitive1/Doc/text-recognition.md

 # Handwritten text recognition using Azure Cognitive Services

-This sample shows how to create a blob triggered Azure function in the Azure portal, configure it for input/output, and implement code using Azure cognitive services to recognize handwritten text in an image.
+This sample shows how to create a blob triggered Azure function in the Azure portal, configure it for input/output, and implement code using Azure cognitive services to **recognize handwritten text in an image**.

 The artificial intelligence analyzes the image and creates a JSON file with the words that were recognized as well as positional information about the words in the image.

 This article assumes that you already have an Azure subscription.
-If you don't, [you can one for free](https://github.com/lbugnion/sample-azure-general/blob/master/Doc/trial-account.md).
+If you don't, [you can get one for free](https://github.com/lbugnion/sample-azure-general/blob/master/Doc/trial-account.md).

 ## Configuring the blob containers